kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 Objective financial knowledge:anxiety/stressed about personal finances

-Someone who objectively understands finances (but not necissarily confident) but is stressed or gets anixety from thinking about.
+Someone who objectively understands finances (but not necessarily confident) but is stressed or gets anixety from thinking about.

 How likely are they to have an emergency fund?